Bucknell, Oxfordshire: Amenities

-The Bucknell Distillery, an artisan micro-distillery which makes Sky Wave Gin, was founded in the village in 2018 before moving to Bicester Heritage at Bicester Airfield in 2021.
+The Sky Wave Distillery (then known as the Bucknell Distillery), an artisan micro-distillery which makes Sky Wave Gin, was founded in the village in 2018 before moving to Bicester Heritage at Bicester Airfield in 2021.
 Sky Wave's London Dry Gin was named The World's Best Contemporary London Dry Gin at the 2020 World Gin Awards.

 The Trigger Pond pub in Bucknell is 17th-century.
 The earliest part of the building dates from 1637, and the later part has a date stone from 1693.
 It is now controlled by Wadworth Brewery.